Table Tennis

 Some individuals oppose firearms, yet there are numerous myths and misunderstandings surrounding guns and gun ownership.
 I may begin by stating my qualifications for discussing this topic.

 A loaded firearm cannot "go off" simply by being dropped or thrown, unless it has been damaged in some manner.
 For a gun to pose a danger, it must be loaded, aimed, and the trigger pulled.
-This is why responsible gun owners strictly adhere to the fundamental rules of gun safety.
+This is why responsible gun owners strictly adhere to these fundamental rules of gun safety.

-Always assume every gun is loaded
+- Always assume every gun is loaded

-Never point a gun at anything you wouldn't want to destroy
+- Never point a gun at anything you wouldn't want to destroy

-Never put your finger on the trigger until you intend to shoot
+- Never put your finger on the trigger until you intend to shoot

 Organizations such as the NRA and the USCCA advocate for responsible gun ownership and the protection of second amendment rights.
 They do NOT endorse violence or illegal activities.
 A decade ago, only 19 states permitted concealed carry, whereas now all 50 states allow it.